wp-plugins/content-protector/readme.txt

 8. If you've set a cookie, the success message is only shown on initial authorization.
 This is how the unlocked content will be shown until the cookie expires.

 == Changelog ==
+= 1.4.1 =
+* Dashicons support for WP 3.8 + added.
+Support for old-style icons in Admin/TinyMCE is deprecated.
+* Unified dashicons among all of my plugins.

 = 1.4 =
 * Added "Display Success Message" option